honglin-phantom/Angular_Material_Table_Demo/README.md

 ng new AngularMaterialTable

+## Install Hammer.js that is an optional dependency and helps with touch support for the few of the components

+npm install --save hammerjs

+## Install Angular Material and Angular Animations

+npm install --save @angular/material @angular/animations @angular/cdk

+## Include hammerjs into angular.json file

+"scripts": [
+  "./node_modules/hammerjs/hammer.min.js"
+]

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.